 What We Are Doing

 In October 2018, the Baltimore District of the U.S. Army Corps of Engineers began dredging the navigation channel that runs between Swan and Smith Islands in Chesapeake Bay.
 Approximately 70,000 cubic yards of the dredged sediments were used to restore the footprint of Swan Island.
 The restoration plan included creation of dunes and high and low intertidal marsh.
-The creation/expansion of these habitats is expected to have significant benefits in terms of ecosystem service provision, increased resilience of Swan Island to future sea level rise, and abatement of erosive losses for the town of Ewell on adjacent Smith Island.
+The creation/expansion of these habitats is expected to have significant benefits in terms of ecosystem service provision, increased resilience of Swan Island to future sea level rise, and abatement of erosive losses for the town of Ewell, Maryland, on adjacent Smith Island.

 NCCOS scientists are partnering with researchers from the U.S. Fish and Wildlife Service, the Maryland Department of Natural Resources, and the U.S. Army Corps of Engineers to collect the physical and ecological data necessary to evaluate whether the project objectives are being met.
 Specifically, we are assessing the impacts of Swan Island restoration on nearshore benthic communities (oysters and seagrasses), intertidal marsh habitat, and long-term resilience of the island to erosion and sea level rise.